 Some important stuff:

 Water and Toilets - There are very few water and toilet stops along the entire route.
+Even if you don’t need to go, visit the loo, toilets will be few and far between!
 You must refill your water bladder EVERY TIME you see a water refill station (at the Luv Stops), even if you think you have plenty left.
 During training these water points will not be available, so ensure you take extra with you for training on the route.

 Head torches - It may also be very dark for those finishing after sunset.
 Remember to bring your head torch, even if you expect to finish in daylight.
 They are compulsory for all trekkers.